chris-warner-II/chris-warner-II.github.io/_poetry/4_Small_Men.md

 ***Verse 1:*** \
   As cold as science; As hot as hate; \
   As far as love is from masturbate. \
-  Seems only small men can become great \
+  Seems only small men can become great. \
-  For they’ve nothing else to lend them weight. \
+  For they’ve nothing else to lend them weight, \
   And they've so much missing for which to compensate.

 ***Chorus 1:*** \